Keith Drury’s Backpacking equipment list

 A. Sleeping: (beyond sleeping bag)

 ___Sleeping pad—always.
-I use a Ridgerest or a Z-rest pad from Cascade Designs.
-I buy a full length pad and cut it in half—so it only used by my shoulders to hips—the rest of me isn’t that heavy.
-So mine weighs less than 8 ounces.
-The pad then does double duty as the back support for the go-lite packs (The idea is to curl up the sleeping pad into a circle and pack down inside it so it doubles as a pad-support in the pack—no use having a pad in your pack you don’t use all night!)
+I normally carried a Ridgerest or a Z-rest pad from Cascade Designs.
+I buy a full length pad and cut it in half—so it only gets used by my shoulders to hips—the rest of me isn’t that heavy.
+So my pad weighs less than 8 ounces.
+The pad then does double duty as the back support for the go-lite packs (The idea is to curl up the sleeping pad into a circle and shove everything else down inside the “O”—then the pad doubles as a pad-support in the packpack—no use having a pad in your pack you don’t use all night!)
 Either of these pads will cost you about 30 bucks and will last for years.
-I have both and prefer both depending on my mood. (if you are real old, real fat, or real soft you can go with this company’s Therm-a-rest inflatable pad—but if you are really serious about backpacking and walk far enough you won’t need a comfortable bed—you’ll be able to sleep on rocks you’ll be so exhausted!)
-As a cheap alternative get any old pad from a nearby sporting goods store.
-I have even seen people use a big sheet of bubble wrap for a pad—though if you are heavy you might have to contend with popping at night when you turn over.
+I have both and prefer both depending on my mood. (as I got old I used more often Therm-a-rest inflatable pad—which come in just under a pound—but you risk a blowout with these) If you are really serious about backpacking and not just simply “taking a walk” you’ll hike far enough that you won’t need a comfortable bed—you’ll be able to sleep on rocks you’ll be so exhausted!)
+As a cheap alternative to the above get any old pad from a nearby sporting goods store.
+I have seen people use a big sheet of bubble wrap for a pad—though if you are fat you might have to contend with popping at night when you roll over!

 ___Garbage bag—almost always.
-I carry a lightweight garbage bag for rain protection for my sleeping bag.
-I only use it when it rains—sticking the sleeping bag in the garbage bag inside pack.
+I have used a lightweight garbage bag for rain protection for my sleeping bag.
+I only use it when it rains—leaving it neatly folded until it rains.
+When it is about to rain I dump out my pack and open the garbage bag then put the can’t-get-wet stuff in it carefully inside my pack.
 I don’t try to keep my pack covered or dry—I keep the stuff in it dry.
 The only time I don’t carry a garbage bag is in the desert.
+More recently I have used the sea-to-summit pack liner bags which are 100% waterproof…they weight about the same as a heavier garbage bag but don’t wear out.

 ___Sleeping bag stuff sack—seldom.
 Occasionally I use a ½ oz Go-lite silicon impregnated nylon stuff sack for my sleeping bag—but mostly I stick my pad inside my pack like a big “O” then stuff the sleeping bag right down into the bottom of my pack—after all a pack is essentially a huge stuff sack isn’t it?
 Why put a stuff sack inside a stuff sack?